-The following exhibit essays offer a sampling of successful projects created by my students.
-Over the course of ten weeks they learned Omeka basics, Dublin Core metadata, and digital exhibit building using Omeka's exhibit plugin.
-Simultaneously, they studied an unpublished nineteenth-century diary, which was the first time many of them had ever worked with manuscript materials and primary documents.
-The course content helped to place the diary in cultural context as we studied the nineteenth-century East End; other examples of diary writing from the period; and the relations between England and Jamaica, where Lyon eventually settled.
+The following exhibit essays offer a sampling of successful student projects.
+Over the course of ten weeks they learned Omeka basics including Dublin Core metadata and digital exhibit building.
+The course content helped to place the diary in cultural context as we studied the nineteenth-century East End of London, variations of nineteenth-century diary writing, and the literary connections between London, England, and Kingston, Jamaica in this period.

 “All the World’s a Stage: A. S. Lyon’s Appetite for Theatre” by Rachel Elkins